-As the life is getting more complicated, many people try to make their environment more comfortable, which leads to design some systems such as light operated SCR switch.
-Which considered as an "intelligent" circuit can make our life more easy and controllable.
+As life is getting more complicated, people are trying to make their environment more comfortable, which leads to design some systems such as the light operated SCR switch.
+This is considered as an "intelligent" circuit which can make life easier.